 Sequencing of courses is necessary in order to meet various course prerequisites.
-Students planning a career path in business should begin the sequence of courses at the 9th and 10th grade levels with basic skill development courses in FACTS and Accounting.
+Students planning a career path in business should begin the sequence of courses at the 9th and 10th grade levels with basic skill development courses such as Information Technology Fundamentals and Accounting.
 With counselor guidance, students should plan a series of business, marketing, and technology courses, integrated with their college preparatory courses to develop skills needed for post-secondary education or for success in the world of work.

-All courses count towards the elective requirements for graduation with the exception of Economics and Financial Literacy.
+All courses count towards the elective requirements for graduation with the exception of Economics and Personal Finance.

 Information Technology Fundamentals

 Honors Personal Finance

 Principles of Business, Marketing, and Management (Honors Option)

 Marketing 1-2 (Honors Option)